top of page

 Timeline: Summer

-Participants will learn how to conduct academic research, discover different types of engineering, and have the chance to create a project for the Utah Science & Engineering Fair.
-Students will also participate in workshops focused on subjects like ethics in research, how to write for science, conversations with alumni, and many other interesting topics.
+Participants in this eight-week summer program learn how to conduct academic research, explore different engineering fields, and create a project for the Utah Science & Engineering Fair.
+Students will also participate in workshops focused on subjects like ethics in research, writing for science, conversations with alumni, and many other interesting topics.

 Ages: 16-17